 - 26.16.
 Other equity assets include U.S. government equity stakes in international organizations other than the IMF that do not issue securities.
 BEA currently lacks source data to provide estimates for positions in other equity liabilities. - 26.17.
-Statistics for positions in other equity assets are projected based on an estimate of holdings in 1976 brought forward by adding transactions.
-Transactions are based on U.S. government capital subscriptions and contributions to international financial institutions reported by the Treasury Department in the Monthly Treasury Statement.
+Statistics for positions in other equity assets are projected based on an estimate of holdings in 1976 brought forward by adding transactions, and, beginning with statistics for 2021, the effect of exchange-rate changes on positions and transactions.
+Transactions are based on U.S. government capital subscriptions and contributions to international financial institutions reported by the